Microform: Uses

 Libraries began using microfilm in the mid-20th century as a preservation strategy for deteriorating newspaper collections.
 Books and newspapers that were deemed in danger of decay could be preserved on film and thus access and use could be increased.
 Microfilming was also a space-saving measure.
 In his 1945 book, The Scholar and the Future of the Research Library, Fremont Rider calculated that research libraries were doubling in space every sixteen years.
 His suggested solution was microfilming, specifically with his invention, the microcard.
 Once items were put onto film, they could be removed from circulation and additional shelf space would be made available for rapidly expanding collections.
 The microcard was superseded by microfiche.
 By the 1960s, microfilming had become standard policy.

 In 1948, the Australian Joint Copying Project started; the intention to film records and archives from the United Kingdom relating to Australia and the Pacific.
 Over 10,000 reels were produced, making it one of the largest projects of its kind.

 Around the same time, Licensed Betting Offices in the UK began using microphotography as a means of keeping compact records of bets taken.
 Betting shop customers would sometimes attempt to amend their betting slip receipt to attempt fraud, and so the microphotography camera (which also generally contained its own independent time-piece) found use as a definitive means of recording the exact details of each and every bet taken.
 The use of microphotography has now largely been replaced by digital 'bet capture' systems, which also allow a computer to settle the returns for each bet once the details of the wager have been 'translated' into the system by an employee.
 The added efficiency of this digital system has ensured that there are now very few, if indeed any, betting offices continuing to use microfilm cameras in the UK.

 Visa and National City use microfilm (roll microfilm and fiche) to store financial, personal, and legal records.

-Source code for computer programs was printed on microfiche during the 1970s and distributed to customers in this form.
+In the mid-70s, practically all major automobile manufacturers worldwide transitioned to issuing their active spare part documentation (even repair manuals) on microform instead of looseleaf binders within a span of few years.
+Additions and updates were provided by reissuing (cumulative) indexes and occasional complete replacement of the entire catalog in microform.
+Completeness and file integrity is assured and misfiling is prevented.
+Many other industries have also adopted microform as the medium of internal information services to keep sales and service departments provided with up-to-date product information and technical documentation.
+Among them is the computer industry in which microform is used for the distribution of programming and service information.

 In the 1970s and 1980s, some books included a few microfiches in back pockets to accommodate a lengthy appendix.
-Of those included were, among others, statistics, computer programs, maps, archival materials, and photographs.
+Of those included were (among others) statistics, computer programs, maps, archival materials, and photographs.